detra-lab/eslint-config/README.md

           "@detra-lab/eslint-config/typescript"
         ],
         "parserOptions": {
-          // Change it to match your `tsconfig.json` location.
+          // Be sure to update the `project` value with the exact location of your `tsconfig.json` file.
-          // In a mono-repo, it might be `./packages/*/tsconfig.json`.
+          // For mono-repos, the location may be `./packages/*/tsconfig.json`.
+          // Check https://typescript-eslint.io/packages/parser/#project for more guidance.
           "project": ["./tsconfig.json"]
         }
       }